Spiidey/useful-shit/burp.md

 ## CSRF Macro (Intruder/Repeater)

-Some pages, like login and contact forms, have CSRF tokens embedded as invisible parameters that are submitted to the server.
+Some pages, like login and contact forms, have CSRF tokens embedded as hidden parameters that are submitted to the server.
 These tend to change with every request made and can trip up password-guessing and brute attacks due to invalid CSRF from previously captured requests.
 We can create and use a macro in Burp Suite to automate updating these tokens for us.

-1. Capture an applicable request
+1. Capture an applicable set of request(s) for the attack - a GET for the macro and (usually) a POST to submit the form.

 2. Set up the Macro: